 Food products are some of my favourites to give as gifts.
 When I was thinking of gifts for my sister, I came upon the idea of infused olive oil.
 These oils are premium olive oils flavoured with a whole variety of herbs, fruits, and other naturally occurring flavours that make olive oil so tasty.
-In my search for infused olive oils, I came across 3 shops in Vancouver (1 in North Vancouver).
-In my interest, I visited all 3, armed with a set of questions and a goal of finding the best store.
+In my search for infused olive oils, I came across 4 shops in the Lower Mainland (2 in Vancouver, 1 in North Vancouver, 1 on the Sunshine Coast).
+In my interest, I visited all 4, armed with a set of questions and a goal of finding the best store.

 Di Oliva Tasting Bar